FmStudios-MC/FmStudios-Site/README.md

 ## About

-This is the source code for the **FabiMvurice Interactive** website a central hub for our Minecraft projects, news, changelogs, roadmap, and downloads.
+This is the source code for the **FabiMvurice Interactive** website — a central hub for our Minecraft projects, news, changelogs, roadmap, guides, and downloads.

 The site uses a custom depth-based design system called **"The Forge"**: opaque layered surfaces, multi-layer box-shadows, 3D perspective transforms, ember particle effects, and a hex grid background.
-No glass or blur just solid layers with fire-themed accents.
+No glass or blur — just solid layers with red-magenta-purple accents.

 ## Projects